Did you know that fifty people die each year from household fires in Australia?

 2. Ionisation Smoke Detectors

-Ionisation smoke detectors are the most common type of smoke detector found in homes across Australia and are effective in quickly alerting occupants of fast-spreading fires.
-While this type of smoke detector functions well in dustier areas, such as attics and garages or near an area of your home that is used for smoking, they are easily triggered by cooking and, like the optical smoke detector, should also not be fitted in the kitchen.
-Ionisation smoke detectors can be used in:
+Ionisation smoke detectors are the most common type of smoke detector found in homes.
+They are effective in quickly alerting occupants of fast-spreading fires.
+This type of smoke detector functions well in dustier areas.
+For example, attics and garages or near an area of your home where smoking occures.
+However, they easily trigger by cooking and, like optical smoke detectors, should not be in the kitchen.
+Ionisation smoke detectors best used is in:

 - Smoking areas